veliovgroup/Meteor-Files/demo/README.md

 # This command will output something like: https://<your-app-name>.herokuapp.com/ | https://git.heroku.com/<your-app-name>.git
 # Copy this: `http://<your-app-name>.herokuapp.com`, note use only `http://` protocol!
 heroku config:set ROOT_URL=http://<your-app-name>.herokuapp.com
+# To have a MongoDB, you can create one at https://mlab.com/
+# After creating MongoDB instance create user, then copy URL to your MongoDB
+# Should be something like: mongodb://<dbuser>:<dbpassword>@dt754268.mlab.com:19470/mydb
+heroku config:set MONGO_URL=mongodb://<dbuser>:<dbpassword>@dt754268.mlab.com:19470/mydb
 git commit -m "initial"
 git push heroku master
 ```